 4. Has the horse been shod recently?

 It is illegal to sell a horse if it does not have a legal and valid passport.
-Make the vendor (person selling the horse) aware of this and ask them to have the passport present at the vetting.1.
-Is the horse fit to be examined?
+Make the vendor (person selling the horse) aware of this and ask them to have the passport present at the vetting.

 A 5-stage vetting cannot be performed on an unbroken or unhandled youngster.
 If the horse is known to be lame, then little point in a Vet going out until it is sound again, similarly if the horse is unwell.